 --- book description

-I received a complimentary copy of Death Stalks Door County to facilitate my review.
+I received a complimentary copy of Strangers on the High Seas to facilitate my review.
 No other compensation was received.
 For full disclosure, see the sidebar.